edcarp/shell-intermediate-esces/_episodes/02-ssh.md

 - "Learn how to work remotely using `ssh` and `scp`"
 keypoints:
 - "SSH is a secure means to access a remote Linux computer"
 - "The 'ssh' and 'scp' utilities are secure alternatives to logging into, and copying files to/from remote machine"
-- "'ssh' and 'scp' are essential for using remote Linux servers and
+- "'ssh' and 'scp' are essential for using remote Linux servers"
 ---

 What if we want to run some commands on another machine, such as the server in the basement that manages our database of experimental results?
 To do this,